tenancy/docs/docs/tenancy/1.x/hooks-migrations.md

 ## Installation

 `hooks-migration` is a package that is a bit more complex than most Tenancy packages.
-This will take care of everything after a Database is created for your multi database setup.
+This will take care of everything after a Database is created for your multi-database setup.

 ```bash
 composer require tenancy/hooks-migration